 Declaration of Student Rights and Rules

 Universities are dedicated to the promotion of learning and scholarship.
 To achieve that purpose, they are obliged to provide the conditions in which such learning can take place.
 This obligation carries with it certain rights of the universities to protect and preserve themselves in order that they may continue to provide the appropriate environment.
-Thus, a proper condition for individual learning is one in which the rights of universities themselves, as well as the rights of the individual members thereof, are recognized and balanced.
+Thus, a proper condition for individual learning is one in which the rights of the individual members thereof, are recognized and balanced.

 Within that framework, these declarations are made for all students1 at the University of New Hampshire.

 Right to pursue learning and right of expression